interpss/DeepMachineLearning/README.md

 * **Pluggable Training Data Generator**

 In the DML approach, neural network (nn) model is used to represent power system for analysis purpose.
-The nn_model is first trained and then used for power system analysis. nn_model is trained for certain application context using a set of training data relevent to the context.
-The system architecture allows different traning case generator to be plugged-in for different model training purpose.
+The nn_model is first trained and then used for power system analysis.
+A nn model is in general trained for certain application purpose using a set of training data relevent to the context.
+The system architecture allows different traning case generator to be plugged-in for different model training purposes.
 A  [Training Case Generator Interface](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/src/org/interpss/service/train/ITrainCaseBuilder.java) is defined for the traning case generator implementation.

 ## Neural Network Model